 A: It’s not a joke.
-Elements of our religion are often described as satire and there are many members who do not literally believe our scripture, but this isn’t unusual in religion – it’s only more obvious in the case of our particular religion.
-A lot of Christians, for example, don’t believe the Bible is literally true – but that doesn’t mean they aren’t True Christians.
+Elements of our religion are sometimes described as satire and there are many members who do not literally believe our scripture, but this isn’t unusual in religion.
+A lot of Christians don’t believe the Bible is literally true – but that doesn’t mean they aren’t True Christians.

 Q: A lot of Pastafarians seem to be anti-religion and/or atheists (why is this?)

 A: We’re not anti-religion.
 This is NOT an atheists club.
 Anyone and everyone is welcome to join our church including current members of other religions.
 In addition to the Atheists, Agnostics, and Freethinkers who have joined us, we have a number of Christian (and Muslim, and Hindu and Buddhist …) members and I would love to have more.
 Note to the religious: You are welcome here.

 Let me make this clear: we are not anti-religion, we are anti- crazy nonsense done in the name of religion.
 There is a difference.

 Q: I don’t believe you or any of your so-called followers actually believe any of this.